adaltas/node-printf/README.md

 [![Build Status](https://secure.travis-ci.org/wdavidw/node-printf.png)](http://travis-ci.org/wdavidw/node-printf)

 A complete implementation of the **`printf` C functions family** for [Node.JS][node], written in pure JavaScript.

-The code is strongly inspired by the one available in the [Dojo Toolkit][dojo].

 **Bonus!** You get extra features, like the `%O` converter (which `inspect`s the argument).
 See [Extra Features](#extra-features) below.